 - If your student can drive themselves, you may use either of the above options to allow himself/herself to leave campus for an appointment or other appropriate reason.

-- If you choose to come in and check your student out in the attendance office, please be sure to allow enough time to sign him/her out and for attendance to send someone to bring your student down to the office.
+- If you choose to come in and check your student out in the attendance office, please be sure to allow enough time to sign him/her out, and for attendance to send someone to bring your student down to the office.

 Homework and Makeup WorkIt is the responsibility of the student and/or parent to contact teachers for homework.
 Students are allowed the number of days missed in order to make up assignments, tests, or other work.
 In the case of long-term projects, such as research papers or reports, it is the teacher’s prerogative to set specific due dates, and it is the student’s responsibility to submit long-term projects on these specific due dates regardless of whether an absence is excused or unexcused.
-If extenuating circumstances exist (i.e., an extreme emergency or extended illness), students may be given an extension; however, parents must notify the teacher prior to or on the due date when an emergency arises.Homework RequestsIf your student is going to be out more than three days, you may email the teachers directly with homework requests.
-Email links may be found on the Corona website, organized by department.
+If extenuating circumstances exist (i.e., an extreme emergency or extended illness), students may be given an extension; however, parents must notify the teacher prior to or on the due date when an emergency arises.Homework RequestsIf your student is going to be out for more than three days, you may email the teachers directly with homework requests.
+Email links may be found on the Corona website, organized by the department.

-If you do not have e-mail, call the school at 480-752-8888 and ask to be transferred to the necessary teacher(s).
+If you do not have an e-mail, call the school at 480-752-8888 and ask to be transferred to the necessary teacher(s).
 Homework requested from teachers in this manner may be picked up in the front office at a time you have arranged with the teachers.

 TardiesStudents who report to class late, but within 10 minutes of the late bell, are considered tardy.
 Students marked tardy repeatedly may be referred for disciplinary action.

-If a student arrives late to first period, he or she will not be admitted to class but instead must proceed to sweep.
+If a student arrives late to the first period, he or she will not be admitted to class but instead must proceed to sweep.
 If a parent or legal guardian does not check the student in through the attendance office or a note is not provided by a physician, the student must report to sweep in room E-052.
 Two sweeps in one week will result in one day of lunch clean-up for the offending student.
 Failure to appear for lunch clean-up will result in a one-day suspension.

-Students arriving late after first period is over must always check in through the front office upon arrival.
+Students arriving late after the first period is over must always check in through the front office upon arrival.
 Parents may send a note with the student or call the attendance office to excuse the absence and/or tardy.